 - Cover the cup and let it steep for 10 minutes to extract the therapeutic properties.

 - Sweeten with honey if desired.

-Valerian root powder is widely available as a nutritional supplement, and comes in capsules, tablets, or liquid extracts.
+Valerian root powder is widely available as a nutritional supplement and comes in capsules, tablets, or liquid extracts.

-While capsules are probably the most common supplement form, extracts help concentrate the nutrients from the root in a potent and powerful way.
+While capsules are probably the most common form, extracts help concentrate the nutrients from the root in a potent and powerful way.
 They're beneficial for people who do not like swallowing capsules.
 Avoid alcohol-based extracts, as they are harsh on your system.

 Valerian Root Side Effects & Precautions

 In general, valerian is safe.
-The U.S. National Institutes of Health reported that "few adverse events attributable to valerian have been reported for clinical study participants."
+The U.S. National Institutes of Health (NIH) reported that, "few adverse events attributable to valerian have been reported for clinical study participants."
 They add that the side effects that are reported include headaches, dizziness, itchy skin, and gastrointestinal disturbances — but similar effects are also reported for the placebo (a sugar pill) so these are not necessarily attributed to valerian.